kubernetes/enhancements/keps/sig-autoscaling/20181106-in-place-update-of-pod-resources.md

 #### Kubelet Restart Tolerance

-If Kubelet were to restart amidst handling a Pod resize, then upon restart, all existing Pods, new & departed Pods, and Pods needing resize are handled as follows:
+If Kubelet were to restart amidst handling a Pod resize, then upon restart, all Pods are admitted at their current Pod.Spec.Containers[i].ResourcesAllocated values, and resizes are handled after all existing Pods have been added.
+This ensures that resizes don't affect previously admitted existing Pods.

-1. All existing Pods (including Pods needing resources resize) are admitted at their current Pod.Spec.Containers[i].ResourcesAllocated values, with Pods sorted by their creation time.
-1. All departed Pods are cleaned up.
-1. Once all existing (and departed) Pods are accounted for, new Pods & Pods needing resize (i.e Pods for which Spec.Containers[i].Resources.Requests and Spec.Containers[i].ResourcesAllocated differ) are sorted by increasing ResourceVersion, and admitted as long as Node has enough room.

-This will ensure first-come-first-serve processing, just as they would have been handled if Kubelet had never restarted.

 ### Scheduler and API Server Interaction

-Scheduler continues to watch changes to Pods and updates its cache.
+Scheduler continues to use Pod's Spec.Containers[i].Resources.Requests for scheduling new Pods, and continues to watch Pod updates, and updates its cache.
 It uses the cached Pod's Spec.Containers[i].ResourcesAllocated values to compute the Node resources allocated to Pods.
 This ensures that it always uses the most recently available resource allocations in making new Pod scheduling decisions.

 ### Flow Control